scalable-arch/SAIT/docs/integration guide/README.md

 # Integration Guide

-## Overview
+# Overview

 This project provides the synthesis of a CRC32 encoder and decoder, along with the simulation of the CRC32 code's error detection performance.

-## CRC32 Encoder & Decoder Synthesis (Verilog)
+# CRC32 Encoder & Decoder Synthesis (System Verilog)

-This section focuses on the Verilog RTL for synthesizing the CRC32 encoder and decoder logic.
+This is the System Verilog RTL for synthesizing the CRC32 encoder and decoder logic.

 We offer two approaches for implementing CRC32 :